Tips for Construct 3 developers

 The Functions folder has sheets prefixed with the letter "f".
 These sheets only contain functions of a certain "category".
 Some examples:

-• fLevel: level initialization, win / lose condition handling, etc
+• fLevel: level initialization, win / lose condition handling, pause, etc

 The Values folder has exactly 3 sheets that only contain global variables or constants in them: